Anon-Planet/thgtoa/docs/about/index.md

 Feel free to submit issues **(please do report anything wrong)** using GitHub Issues at: <https://github.com/Anon-Planet/thgtoa/issues>.
 We also accept Merge Requests (MR) from our Gitlab and many other places.
 Do not hesitate to report issues and suggestions!

-???
-Note "Discuss ideas on Matrix for real-time chat"
+??? tip "Discuss ideas on Matrix for real-time chat"

     We offer a Matrix.org hosted space of our own.
 Check it out!